elastic/elastic-package/docs/howto/system_testing.md

 Conceptually, running a system test involves the following steps:

 1. Deploy the Elastic Stack, including Elasticsearch, Kibana, and the Elastic Agent.
 This step takes time so it should typically be done once as a pre-requisite to running system tests on multiple data streams.
-1. Run a new Elastic Agent and enroll this Elastic Agent with Fleet (running in the Kibana instance).
+1. Run a new Elastic Agent and enroll it with Fleet (running in the Kibana instance).
 1. Depending on the Elastic Package whose data stream is being tested, deploy an instance of the package's integration service.
 1. Create a test policy that configures a single data stream for a single package.
 1. Assign the test policy to the enrolled Agent.